op7ic/RT-CyberShield/README.md

 ## Limitations

-ipset doesn't like ipv6 ranges ...
+- ipset doesn't like ipv6 ranges ...
+- this script relies heavily on https://bgp.he.net portal.
+It would be good to find alternatives.